KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-using-variables.md

 ellipse(width/2, height/2, width/2, height/2);
 ```

+{% include codepen.html slugh-hash="QKqpPw" height="225" %}

 Now whenever we want to change the size of the window, we only have to change one line!
+Try changing the parameters we're passing into the `size()` function to see the target change size automatically.

 ## Homework